A Systematic Survey of Blockchained Federated Learning: Background Knowledge

 \end{itemize}

-In \cite{Yang2019}, FL is classified into three categories, i.e., Horizontal FL, Vertical FL, Federated Transfer Learning, based on the characteristics of raw data distribution.
-The details of the categories of FL are as below. \begin{itemize} \item \textbf{Horizontal FL} The datasets have the same characteristics with varying samples.
+FL can be classified into three categories, i.e., Horizontal FL, Vertical FL and Federated Transfer Learning, based on the distribution characteristics of raw data, which can be detailed as below \cite{Yang2019}. \begin{itemize} \item \textbf{Horizontal FL:} The datasets owned by FL clients have the same feature space with varying samples.

-\item \textbf{Vertical FL} The datasets have the same sample space while the feature space is various.
+\item \textbf{Vertical FL:} The datasets of clients have the same sample space while the feature space is various.

-\item \textbf{Federated Transfer Learning} In the case where both datasets have less overlapping samples and features, transfer learning is used to overcome the lack of data or labels without slicing the data. \end{itemize}
+\item \textbf{Federated Transfer Learning:} In the case where there are two datasets have less overlapping samples and features, transfer learning is used to overcome the lack of data or labels without slicing the data. \end{itemize}

+Though FL has the advantages, such as protecting the privacy of raw data and reducing the communication cost to some extent, it still faces some challenges, i.e., security issues, privacy leakage of local model updates, and the cost of multi-rounds communication between clients and central server, etc. In order to improve the stability and sustainability of FL, many studies have been conducted.

-In FL, privacy and communication effectiveness are often the primary concerns \cite{Kairouz2019}. \cite{Mothukuri2021} surveys the research related to the privacy issues of FL, illustrating several attacks which will lead to the leakage of data privacy, e.g., membership inference attack and GAN-based(a deep learning algorithm) inference attack.
-Meanwhile, authors introduce several countermeasures such as \textsl{Differential Privacy(DP)} and \textsl{Secure Multi-party Computation(SMC)}.
-DP is a commonly applied technology which preserves privacy by adding noises to private information, i.e., the local model updates that required to be uploaded to the central server.
-DP reduces the possibility of the data being reverse inferred without too significant loss of data quality.
-Now DP is widely used in FL to protect the privacy of clients \cite{Geyer2017, Choudhury2019, Truex2019}.
+As for the security and privacy protection of local models, the work in \cite{Mothukuri2021} surveys the research related to the privacy issues of FL, illustrating several attacks that can lead to the leakage of data privacy, e.g., membership inference attacks and Generative Adversarial Nets (GAN) based inference attacks.
+Meanwhile, the authors introduce several countermeasures based on Differential Privacy (DP) and Secure Multi-party Computation (SMC).
+DP is a commonly applied technology which preserves data privacy by adding noises to private information, i.e., local model updates in FL that are required to be uploaded to the central server.
+DP reduces the possibility of the raw data being inferred reversely without significant loss of data quality.
+Nowadays, DP is widely used in FL to fully protect the privacy of clients \cite{Geyer2017, Choudhury2019, Truex2019}.